Florida Democrat resigns from Congress minutes before House ethics panel was set to weigh her expulsion - Local News 8

 GOP Rep. Greg Steube of Florida previously told CNN he planned to introduce an expulsion resolution against Cherfilus-McCormick shortly after the panel concluded its work.

 House Minority Leader Hakeem Jeffries had not said whether he would have voted to expel his own member.
-But multiple Democrats told CNN in recent days that they expected Jeffries and party leadership to vote in favor of expulsion, as the party campaigns to take back the House this November on an anti-corruption message.
+But multiple Democrats told CNN in recent days that they expected Jeffries and party leadership to vote in favor of expelling Cherfilus-McCormick, as the party campaigns to take back the House in November on an anti-corruption message.

-Despite the Democrat’s resignation, House Speaker Mike Johnson still faces an extremely tight margin and can afford just two GOP defections on party-line votes and still pass legislation.
+Even with the Democrat’s departure, however, House Speaker Mike Johnson faces an extremely tight margin.
+He can only afford two GOP defections on party-line votes and still pass legislation.

 This story has been updated with additional details.